Rage (Woodward book)

-Rage is a book by the American journalist Bob Woodward about the presidency of Donald Trump, published on September 15, 2020, by Simon & Schuster.
-It is a largely critical book, focusing on his handling of the COVID-19 pandemic, his strained relationship with military brass and high-level officials such as Jim Mattis and Dan Coats, his handling of racial unrest, and his relationships with the leaders of Russia and North Korea.
+Rage is a book by the American journalist Bob Woodward about the first presidency of Donald Trump, published in 2020, by Simon & Schuster.
+The book is largely critical of Trump, focusing on his handling of the COVID-19 pandemic, his strained relationship with military brass and high-level officials such as Jim Mattis and Dan Coats, his handling of racial unrest, and his relationships with the leaders of Russia and North Korea.

 As with Woodward's 2018 Fear: Trump in the White House, the title of the book is derived from a conversation that Woodward had with Trump in March 2016.
-Woodward contended that "a lot of angst and rage and distress" was present in the Republican Party to which Trump replied that "I bring rage out.
+Woodward contended that "a lot of angst and rage and distress" was present in the Republican Party, to which Trump replied "I bring rage out.
 I do bring rage out.
 I always have...
 I don't know if that's an asset or a liability, but whatever it is, I do.
 I also bring great unity out, ultimately.
 I've had many occasions like this, where people have hated me more than any human being they've ever met.
 And after it's all over, they end up being my friends.
-And I see that happening here".
+And I see that happening here."